King Leopold's Ghost: Reception

+However, Jan Vansina subsequently revised his estimates and distanced himself from Adam Hochschild's thesis.
+In Being Colonized: The Kuba Experience in Rural Congo, 1880-1960, published in 2010, Vansina emphasizes that the estimate of a 50% population reduction was based on flawed initial projections and on the inappropriate extrapolation of local data (from rubber-harvesting areas) to the entire Congolese territory.
+He concludes that in the absence of reliable censuses before in the 1920s, any attempt at precise quantification on a national scale remains a matter of conjecture.

+Demographer Jean Paul Sanderson challenges Adam Hochschild's methodology, estimating the population decline in the Congo Free State at between 1 and 5 million, compared to the 10 million proposed by Hochschild.
+Relying on retroactive projections, Sanderson deems the initial 1885 population estimate of 20 million implausible.
+He attributes the decline to a combination of falling birth rates, epidemics, and violence, rather than exclusively to direct massacres.

 Hochschild was also criticized by Barbara Emerson, the author of a biography of Leopold, who described his book as "a very shoddy piece of work" and declared that "Leopold did not start a genocide.
 He was greedy for money and chose not to interest himself when things got out of control."
 Hochschild does not use the word genocide, but describes how the mass deaths happened as a result of the forced labor system instituted at Leopold's direction.

 King Leopold's Ghost was specifically singled out for praise by the American Historical Association when it gave Hochschild its Theodore Roosevelt-Woodrow Wilson Award in 2008.
-In an article published by The American Conservative, political scientist Bruce Gilley, noted for authoring "The Case for Colonialism", was highly critical of the accuracy of the book and further defended colonialism.
-Hochschild and Gilley later had further exchanges regarding the criticism.
+In a 2023 article published by The American Conservative, political scientist Bruce Gilley, noted for authoring "The Case for Colonialism", was highly critical of the accuracy of the book.
+In a subsequent article, Hochschild and Gilley had an exchange regarding the criticism.